 What About Other Delta Business Cards?

 Alongside the Platinum Delta SkyMiles Business card, Delta also offers a Gold Delta SkyMiles® Business Credit Card from American Express and the Delta Reserve for Business Card.

 The Gold Delta SkyMiles® Business Credit Card from American Express has a lower annual fee of $95, but it’s waived the first year (See Rates & Fees).
 You can earn 30,000 Delta miles after spending $1,000 on purchases in the first three months of account opening, plus a $50 statement credit when you make a Delta purchase in the same time frame.
 It has fewer perks than the Platinum version of the card, but is still a solid pick especially if you prefer a lower annual fee.
 Here’s our review of the Gold Delta SkyMiles Business Credit Card.

-The Delta Reserve for Business, which has the exact same bonus as the Platinum Delta SkyMiles Business Credit Card (with the exception of the statement credit), is the Delta Reserve for Business has a $450 annual fee (See Rates & Fees), but its main selling point is a Delta Sky Club lounge membership which can be a great value.
+The Delta Reserve for Business, which has the exact same bonus as the Platinum Delta SkyMiles Business Credit Card (with the exception of the statement credit), is the Delta Reserve for Business has a $450 annual fee ($550 if application is received on or after 1/30/2020) (See Rates & Fees), but its main selling point is a Delta Sky Club lounge membership which can be a great value.
 It also offers 40,000 Delta miles and 10,000 Medallion® Qualification Miles (MQMs) after spending $3,000 on purchases within the first three months of opening your account.
 Check out our review of the Delta Reserve for Business.